sensible-hq/sensible-docs/readme-sync/v0/senseml-reference/6700 - config-settings/1000 - fingerprint.md

 Use the following tips when you define fingerprints for portfolios:

-- Only use `"page": "first"` and `"page": "last"` if you're confident that these pages will never be omitted from the document.
+- Use `"page": "first"` and `"page": "last"` only if you're confident that these pages are never omitted from the document.
-- If using `"page": "first"` always pair it with another test type, such as `"page": "every"` or `"page": "last"`
+- If you use `"page": "first"`, always pair it with another test type, such as `"page": "every"` or `"page": "last"`
-- Avoid `"page": "any`" unless all other page types fail to segment the document.
+- Avoid `"page": "any`" unless other page types fail to segment the document.